 The 2019 round of annual education grants will open for application on Monday 7 January 2019 and close on Thursday 28 February 2019.

 Questions & Answers

 Am I eligible to apply for a Trust grant?

 To be eligible you must:

-· be resident within the Greytown District which covers the area bounded by the foothills of the Tararuas and the Tauherenikau, Waiohine and Ruamahanga rivers;
+· at the time of your first education grant application, be resident within the Greytown District which covers the area bounded by the foothills of the Tararuas and the Tauherenikau, Waiohine and Ruamahanga rivers;

 · be enrolled in a course of study that is funded by the Tertiary Education Commission (TEC), recognised by the New Zealand Qualifications Authority (NZQA) or Universities New Zealand, is at New Zealand Qualifications Framework level 4 or above and attracts a minimum of 60 credits a year.

 There is no restriction on your age as long as you meet these criteria.

 You will not though be eligible to receive a grant if you are starting the first year of a course of study that meets the above criteria as it is assumed by the Trust you will receive financial assistance from the Government under its fees-free policy.